Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Fujita's conjecture type theorem with singular Hermitian metrics

 is globally generated. \end{theorem}

-\begin{theorem}$(\mathrm{cf.\,[SY19,\,Theorem\,1.4]})$ Let $X$ be a compact \kah manifold of dimension $n$ and $L$ be an ample and globally generated line bundle.
-Let $(E,h)$ be a holomorphic Hermitian vector bundle with Nakano semi-positive curvatur.
-If $N$ is a nef but not numerically trivial line bundle, then the adjoint vector bundle
+\begin{theorem}$(\mathrm{cf.\,[35,\,Theorem\,1.4]})$ Let $X$ be a compact \kah manifold and $L$ be an ample and globally generated line bundle.
+Let $E$ be a holomorphic vector bundle which is Nakano semi-positive.
+If $N$ is a nef but not numerically trivial line bundle, then the adjoint vector bundle $K_X\otimes L^{\otimes n}\otimes N\otimes E$ is globally generated. \end{theorem}